2026 SocEnv Awards are now closed for nominations

 Designed to recognise those outstanding individuals who have innovated, inspired, and have gone beyond what’s expected in their recent work to protect, preserve, or enhance the environment, there are two prestigious awards open for nominations:

-- Rising Star award – Nominee should be currently registered as a Chartered Environmentalist, Registered Environmental Practitioner or Registered Environmental Technician and be working in their career less than 10 years.
+- Rising Star award – Nominee should be currently registered as a Chartered Environmentalist, Registered Environmental Practitioner or Registered Environmental Technician and be working in their environmental career 10 years or less, regardless of age.
+Career breaks will not be counted towards this ten-year period.

 - Environmental Professional of the Year – Nominee should be currently registered as a Chartered Environmentalist, Registered Environmental Practitioner or Registered Environmental Technician.

-Nominees will be judged on the extent to which they have made a difference while demonstrating an outstanding record in the four main competences across each registration, as well as a fifth criteria that underlines exceptional outcomes:
+Nominees will be judged on the extent to which they have made a difference while demonstrating an outstanding record in the four main competences across each registration, as well as a fifth criteria that underlines exceptional outcomes since registration.

 - Application of knowledge